oddomatik/ESP32-SerialSync/README.md

 # ESP32 File Monitor

 This project provides a Python script to monitor a directory for file changes and upload modified files to an ESP32 board.
 It also maintains a serial terminal connection to the ESP32 for interacting with the REPL.
+It is most useful when run from a terminal in VSCode while doing your development work.
+It provides a seamless way of testing code in a similar manner to other IDEs that work with more modern CircuitPy devices.

 ## Features